The challenges facing MICA

 The MICA Public Mooring Plan 2023

 MICA has the stewardship responsibility for these prime islands, island and shoreline properties.
-We must ensure that they are respected, conserved and are available for traditional public use.
+We must ensure that they are respected, conserved and available for traditional public use.

-2. Unauthorized Private Moorings
+2. Private Moorings

 Traditional public use of our islands has been by anchoring and by direct beach landing for smaller boats.
-The last number of years have seen a significant number of unauthorized private moorings set around MICA islands.
+The last number of years have seen a significant number of private moorings set around MICA islands.
 Most are located in prime locations in close proximity to the most desirable beaches and landing spots.

-- Private moorings reduce space available for anchoring.
+- They reduce space available for anchoring.

 - Unattended or abandoned moorings are a hazard.

 MICA had initially discussed this issue with MODL because all but two of the MICA islands are in MODL.
-Discussions with MOC are in process.

 MODL will own these moorings, they will be installed and serviced by a qualified marine contractor and MICA has agreed to share the cost.

 The base is a 2000 lb. concrete block with 5/8” chain attached to a float on the surface with a single pennant.
 The float is a yellow ball marked PUBLIC.
 The following tag is attached to the pennant: